Trends

 And yes, at this stage you may change his pyjama claiming it’s “bad luck” in a pointless attempt to regain some kind of control of an out-of-control situation.

 With babies, what works one day doesn’t work anymore the next.
-Things are constantly changing, evolving, and you have to adapt.
+Things are constantly changing, and evolving, and you have to adapt.

 It’s tough.
-I’m far from being a control freak and Feng and I aren’t routine people; yet I often wished we had it all figured out with Mark.
+I’m far from being a control freak and Feng and I aren’t routine people.
+Yet I often wished we had it all figured out with Mark.
 But there is no magic formula for babies—just a good dose of common sense, consistency and patience.

-Embrace chaos, enjoy the moments.
+Embrace chaos, and enjoy the moments.

 And change that pyjama.
 Who knows, maybe it is bad luck.